jtouzi/aws_global_accelerator/lab-5-observability/README.md

 ### Comments
 Requests from Singapore are now processed in EU-WEST-1 (Dublin) region.
 AWS Global Accelerator will continue to monitor the Tokyo endpoint, and will resume sending traffic to it once it becomes healthy.

+### Checkpoint
+You have now tested Client Affinity with AWS Global Accelerator.
+Next on our global application to do list is to implement a failover!
+When you're ready, [proceed to Lab 5](../lab-5-observability)!